 8. Depending on the agency policy and available pump settings, round to 12.27 mL/hour.

-Video Reviews of Multiple-Step Calculations that Commonly Occur with Heparin and Dopamine drips:
+View supplementary YouTube Videos on Multiple-Step Calculations That Commonly Occur With Heparin and Dopamine Drips:

 - “Nipride Label” by Jody Myhre-Oechsle, Chippewa Valley Technical College, Open RN is licensed under CC BY 4.0 ↵